Growing up in Houston, Asucena Ochoa ’17 had few opportunities outside of her high school agriculture classes to be around livestock.

 The setting is ideal because of the VERO’s close proximity to a significant percentage of the beef industry; approximately 30 percent of the nation’s beef cattle are raised within 200 miles of Canyon.

-The summer internship program, now in its third year, deepens students’ knowledge base by placing them with ranches and feedlots to work with food animals and the attending veterinarians.
+The veterinary summer internship program in West Texas, now in its third year, deepens students’ knowledge base by placing them with ranches and feedlots to work with food animals and the attending veterinarians.

 Interns gain a wide variety of experiences, including delivering feed, doing animal welfare checks, and working with the doctoring crew.